rails/rails/guides/source/active_record_multiple_databases.md

 ## Activating Automatic Shard Switching

-Applications are able to automatically switch shards per request using the provided middleware.
+Applications are able to automatically switch shards per request using the `ShardSelector` middleware, which allows an application to provide custom logic for determining the appropriate shard for each request.

-The `ShardSelector` middleware provides a framework for automatically swapping shards.
-Rails provides a basic framework to determine which shard to switch to and allows for applications to write custom strategies for swapping if needed.

-`ShardSelector` takes a set of options (currently only `lock` is supported) that can be used by the middleware to alter behavior. `lock` is true by default and will prohibit the request from switching shards once inside the block.
-If `lock` is false, then shard swapping will be allowed.
-For tenant based sharding, `lock` should always be true to prevent application code from mistakenly switching between tenants.

-The same generator as the database selector can be used to generate the file for automatic shard swapping:
+The same generator used for the database selector above can be used to generate an initializer file for automatic shard swapping:

 ```bash
 $ bin/rails g active_record:multi_db
 ```

-Then in the generated `config/initializers/multi_db.rb` uncomment the following:
+Then in the generated `config/initializers/multi_db.rb` uncomment and modify the following code:

 ```ruby
 Rails.application.configure do